FedLoan Servicing (PHEAA) and Granite State Management and Resources to Stop Servicing Federal Student Loans

 - Your minimum monthly payments (prior to the pandemic forbearance period) and any recent payment schedules generated for you income-driven repayment plan

-- Any logged PSLF time you have confirmed with FedLoan Servicing, including copies of any employment certification forms you’ve submitted
+- For FedLoan Servicing, any logged PSLF time you have confirmed with FedLoan Servicing, including copies of any employment certification forms you’ve submitted

 If you have submitted a PSLF Employment Certification Form recently, you will probably have to do that again once you know who your new loan servicer will be.
 Just like when the pandemic forbearance period ends and we all get re-introduced to student loan repayment, this is going to take some time to work through the kinks and wrinkles.